TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 38/Job 38.10.md

 ---

-And marked out for it my bound, And set bars and doors,
+marked out for it my bound, set bars and doors,